 Despite the lack of hard numbers on how many farms have shuttered and how many farmworkers have lost their jobs since the Coronavirus hit New York, the number of calls to the NY FarmNet-800-line increased.
 “April saw the highest call volume we have seen since last August 2019,” said Kate Downes, NY FarmNet outreach director, in an email to City Limits.
 March was no different, throughout the month “there were 100 incoming calls to the 800 line.”

 Prior to COVID-19 outbreak in the state, “it’s not been uncommon to receive calls from workers who’ve been laid off or fired or for some reason, and they’re in a panic because they don’t have anywhere to go.
-So we try to make sure people have some short term stability, are able to stay in their housing, that the employer knows they can evict people like that,” says Emma Kreyche, Advocacy Director at Workers Justice Center of New York.”That usually buys people some time to go find a new job and figure out a new housing arrangement.”
+So we try to make sure people have some short term stability, are able to stay in their housing, that the employer knows they cannot evict people like that,” says Emma Kreyche, Advocacy Director at Workers Justice Center of New York.”That usually buys people some time to go find a new job and figure out a new housing arrangement.”

 Tenants rights for farm toilers